-UNM Law faculty may electronically submit articles to individual or multiple law journals.
-Article submission fees are paid by the School of Law.
+UNM Law faculty may electronically submit articles to individual or multiple law journals via Scholastica.
+Submission fees are paid by the School of Law.

-For an up-to-date list of publications and their submission policies, please see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
+For a current list of publications and their submission policies, see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
 Please note: some law reviews and journals do not accept submissions from electronic submission services.